San Gorgonio Mountain: Geology

 The shape of the mountain is influenced by a series of steeply dipping thrust faults on the north face of the mountain.
 The south side of the mountain contains river canyons typical of a dissected plateau.

 The mountain consists of a massive block of quartz monzonite, which sits on an ancient platform of Precambrian gneissic rocks.
 Glacial and fluvial deposits dominate the surface of the lowest part of the mountain.

 Hydrology

 Three major Southern California rivers have their source on San Gorgonio Mountain: the Santa Ana River, the Whitewater River, and the San Gorgonio River.

 Jenks Lake, on the north slope of the mountain, is one of the few perennial lakes in Southern California.

 San Gorgonio Mountain sits on the Great Basin Divide, which separates streams that flow into the basins of the Basin and Range Province from rivers that flow into the Pacific Ocean.

 Climate

 The climate on most of the mountain is Csb (Warm-summer Mediterranean) under the Köppen climate classification.
-The summit of San Gorgonio has a dry summer subalpine climate (Köppen Dfc), bordering on Alpine climate (ET), with only two months averaging over 10 °C.
+The summit of San Gorgonio has a dry summer subalpine climate (Köppen Dsc), bordering on Alpine climate (ET), with only two months averaging over 10 °C.